Meet the People Behind New Horizons

 Rosedene Registered Manager

-Phillipa joined New Horizons (Stockport) Ltd in June 2018, bringing with her over 32 years of experience in Health and Social Care.
-Throughout her career, she has worked with both adults and children across a wide range of needs, including mental health, learning disabilities, substance misuse, autism, and emotional and behavioural difficulties.
+Phillipa joined New Horizons (Stockport) Ltd in June 2018, bringing with her over 32 years of extensive experience in Health and Social Care.
+She has worked across both adult and children’s services, supporting individuals with mental health needs, learning disabilities, substance misuse, autism, and emotional and behavioural difficulties.
+This breadth of practice has given her a deep understanding of complex needs and an exceptional ability to respond with clarity, confidence and compassion.

-As the Registered Manager of Rosedene Children’s Home, Phillipa is known for her energy, determination, and absolute commitment to achieving the very best for the children and young people in her care.
-She doesn’t shy away from a challenge and will always go the extra mile to make sure every child at Rosedene feels safe, valued, and supported to reach their potential.
+As the Registered Manager of Rosedene Children’s Home, Phillipa is known for her sharp insight, high standards and unwavering determination to secure the very best outcomes for the young people in her care.
+She brings a rare blend of warmth, honesty and decisiveness to her work, never shying away from a challenge and always going the extra mile to ensure every child feels safe, valued and supported to reach their potential.

-With her wealth of experience, and unwavering commitment to children’s wellbeing, Phillipa leads Rosedene with passion, ensuring it is not only Ofsted-ready but, most importantly, a safe, supportive, and positive place for young people to call home.
+With her wealth of experience and her unwavering commitment to improving children’s lives, Phillipa leads Rosedene with both passion and purpose, ensuring it is not only Ofsted-ready but, more importantly, a safe, supportive and positive place for young people to call home.

 Oakdene Registered Manager